Liaison and Diversion in court settings

 Liaison and diversion services are designed to improve the health and justice outcomes for adults and children who come into contact with the youth and criminal justice systems where a range of complex needs are identified as factors in their offending behaviour.

-Delivering against NHS England’s National Liaison and Diversion Operating Model, our liaison and diversion practitioners assess the needs of vulnerable individuals in magistrates’ courts, crown courts and police custody settings, working closely with a wide range of partners to ensure that these individuals have access to the right health and social care services.
+Delivering against NHS England’s National Liaison and Diversion Operating Model, our liaison and diversion practitioners assess the needs of vulnerable individuals in magistrates’ and Crown courts across London, working closely with a wide range of partners to ensure that these individuals have access to the right health and social care services.

 “We see many individuals with mental health needs, and the fact that specialists are able to help at court, and having all the information available including Together’s reports, means the court is able to sentence effectively.
 No one in the courts wants to punish ineffectively, so it is vital that people with mental health issues are given the help and support they need.”
-Andrew Edwards JP, Magistrate

-In several locations, we have dedicated provision for women to ensure that we identify vulnerable women as early as possible.
+In two specific locations, we have dedicated provision for women to ensure that we identify vulnerable women as early as possible.
 This means we can provide courts with information about their health and social care needs, and refer them to services in the community, including to specialist support.
 We work closely with local women’s centres and other agencies, including those working with victims of domestic violence and abuse.

 “When I came to court, I was at my lowest ebb and had suicidal thoughts.
 The women’s practitioner changed everything, she made me feel comfortable and safe, I could open up to her.
 She turned everything around for me, got me help and support.
 She changed my life.”
-Service user

-I am still struggling with everything that has happened, but I have so many people helping me now, I have a long way to go but I don’t feel alone any more, I’m so grateful.”
-Service user
+“I am still struggling with everything that has happened, but I have so many people helping me now.
+I have a long way to go but I don’t feel alone any more.
+I’m so grateful.”

 Together currently delivers liaison and diversion services across London.
-In April 2014 and April 2015 respectively, Together was also chosen by NHS England as one of the lead delivery partners for phases one and two of the London trial site for Liaison and Diversion (two of 20 trial sites in the initiative led by NHS England to roll out Liaison and Diversion services nationally).
+In April 2014 and April 2015 respectively, Together was chosen by NHS England as one of the lead delivery partners for phases one and two of the London trial site for Liaison and Diversion (two of 20 trial sites in the initiative led by NHS England to roll out Liaison and Diversion services nationally).